Community Information Bulletin

 Call-Outs:

-- Vounteers: 1 call out for traffic control
+- Volunteers: 1 call out for traffic control

 Events: Some of the events that the SOLV members participated in during the month of June were as follows: